cockroachdb/docs/v2.0/partitioning.md

 ### Expired License

-The following features will no longer work with an expired license:
+The following features will not work with an expired license:

+- Creating new table partitions or adding new zone configurations for partitions
 - Changing the partitioning scheme on any table or index
 - Changing the zone config for a partition

 However, the following features will continue to work even with an expired enterprise license:

-- Querying on a partitioned table (e.g., SELECT foo PARTITION)
+- Querying a partitioned table (e.g., `SELECT foo PARTITION`)
 - Inserting or updating data in a partitioned table
 - Dropping a partitioned table
 - Unpartitioning a partitioned table
-- Making non-partitioning changes to a partitioned table (e.g., adding a column/index/fk/check constraint)
+- Making non-partitioning changes to a partitioned table (e.g., adding a column/index/foreign key/check constraint)

 ## Locality–Resilience Tradeoff

-There exists a tradeoff between making reads/writes fast and surviving failures.
-Consider a partition with three replicas of roachmart.users for Australian users.
-If only one replica is pinned to an Australian datacenter, then reads may be fast (via leases follow the sun) but writes will be slow.
-If two replicas are pinned to an Australian datacenter, than reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind and hit the quota pool).
+There is a tradeoff between making reads/writes fast and surviving failures.
+Consider a partition with three replicas of `roachmart.users` for Australian users.
+If only one replica is pinned to an Australian datacenter, then reads may be fast (via leases follow the workload) but writes will be slow.
+If two replicas are pinned to an Australian datacenter, than reads and writes will be fast (as long as the cross-ocean link has enough bandwidth that the third replica doesn’t fall behind).
 If those two replicas are in the same datacenter, then loss of one datacenter can lead to data unavailability, so some deployments may want two separate Austrialian datacenters.
 If all three replicas are in Australian datacenters, then three Australian datacenters are needed to be resilient to a datacenter loss.

 ## How CockroachDB's Partitioning Differs from Other Databases